ploomber/soopervisor/doc/argo.rst

-By standardizing the deployment process (how to upload the code, which image to use and how to install dependencies).
-End-users are able to leverage Argo without having to deal with such nuances.
+By standardizing the deployment process (how to upload the code, which image to use, how to mount volumes and how to install dependencies), end-users are able to leverage Argo without having to deal with such nuances.

 Technical details
 -----------------

-*This section describes in details the process of interfacing Ploomber projects with Argo and Kubernetes.*
+*This section describes the deailed process of interfacing Ploomber projects with Argo/Kubernetes with a complete example*

-`argo submit` triggers a workflow by just uploading a YAML file, but it does not take care of uploading anything else such as the project's source code.
+``argo submit`` triggers a workflow by just uploading a YAML file, but it does not take care of uploading anything else such as the project's source code.
 This implies that to execute a  Ploomber project you have to ensure that
 1) project's source code is available on each Pod and 2) Pods can get their